An employee handbook can be a manager’s best friend.

 The handbook should also outline your mission and values and give a strong, accurate insight into your company culture.

-Each new employee must read through the handbook as part of the onboarding process, and it should be referred back to when necessary.
+Each new employee must read through the handbook as part of the onboarding process, and it should be referred back to when necessary as the ultimate guide or template for how they should act.

 Why Do You Need an Employee Handbook?